Cathy Campbell, Design Researcher | 5 min read

-After starting my career working at an agency, in 2019 I found myself working in-house as a Design Researcher at Xero.
+After starting my career working at an agency, in 2019 I found myself working in-house as a design researcher at Xero.
 I was attracted to the idea of working with a product team to see a project through, from the initial research idea to the moment a customer uses the end product and beyond.
-But here are some of the things I’ve learned along the way.
+Here are some of the things I’ve learned along the way.

 1. It’s important to ask why

-One of the biggest lessons I’ve learned is that you really need to collaborate with other teams to understand what you’re researching and why.
-Otherwise you can get to the end of the process and have all these incredible insights… but end up with more questions than clarity.
+One of the biggest lessons I’ve learned is that you need to collaborate with other teams to understand what you’re researching and why.
+Otherwise, you can get to the end of the process and have all these incredible insights but end up with more questions than clarity.

 2. We need to champion the customer voice